The Punch List: Defining What It Is and How to Create It

 Now that you understand why change orders matter, I’d like to move forward and discuss the Punch List.
 This stage of the project typically occurs once you finalize the “substantial completion” phase.
 Formally speaking, substantial completion means the project is at the point where the work may be used as intended.
 In other words, you can now live or work in this newly constructed space.
 But the structure isn’t perfect yet.
 That’s where the Punch List becomes relevant.

 Essentially, the Punch List contains touch-up items that need to be repaired or completed before the job graduates to final completion.
-Things such as a loose doorknob, smudged paint or a crooked tile could qualify for the Punch List.
+Things such as a loose doorknob, smudged paint or a crooked tile could qualify for the Punch List, might require the expertise of industrial painters Essex.
 All in all, the goal is to make the construction as perfect as possible when the job finally comes to a close.

 I find it helps to think of a construction project in three parts: